ABridoux/scout/Playground/Commands.md

 ## Add
 - If a key in the given path does not exist, it will be created.
 Thus, to add a dictionary or an array, you have to specify one child key.
 Otherwise scout will consider that it is a single value which should be added.
 - That said, using the index `-1` to specify the end of an array with the `add` command will make the program add a new key rather than read the last value of the array (like it does for the other commands).
-- You can set multiple value in one command.
+- You can set multiple values in one command.
 -  The `-v` flag is specified to let you see the modified data.

  Add a surname for Robert: Bob